VictorTeixeiraS/projects/projects/build-local-dev-environment-python/10-install_python/readme.md

 curl -sS https://webi.sh/pyenv | sh
 ```

+Make sure to follow the instructions and read any warnings.

-Then close your terminal (trash icon in the top-right of the terminal) and, if you are using VS code, re-open it with:
+When you're done, you'll probably need to close your terminal (trash icon in the top-right of the terminal) and, if you are using VS code, re-open it with:

 ```
 ctrl + `